 Why am I sharing this?
 Because happiness is being in flow, and many of us can agree that we all want to be happy.
 Wouldn’t you agree then that it is critical that we figure out how to position ourselves for flow?
 Many change agents and the successful before us know this.
 The likes of Steve Jobs persisted and continued to persist in challenging work environments primarily for the work’s sake.

 To be in flow therefore, the following 3 conditions are rudiment to achieve the state.

-- Challenge on hand that is within reach: not too high or too low
+- Choice a challenge that you can conquer: not too high or too low

-- Skills that match the challenge on hand
+- Your skills must match the challenge on hand

-- Plenty of time to focus on the challenge on hand intently
+- Allocate plenty of time to focus on the challenge on hand intently

 Today businesses, organizations, athletes and individuals alike are interested in achieving flow.
 It is great for happiness, innovation, creativity and productivity!
 Many Athletes have won their MVP titles by simply ‘being in flow’ or ‘being in zone’ as widely known.

 In doing meaningful work you will likely face challenges every now and then.
 To reach your goals and remain happy through your quest, you will need to sustain your mental, body and spiritual vitality for the long haul.
 This will require you to learn how to cultivate your peak performance on a consistent basis.
 As Dr. Csikszentmihalyi notes, ‘being in flow state is the secret to happiness.’
-This varies from person to person, and figuring out your unique path is critical to living the life of joy, creativity and productivity—the life you love.
+This varies from person to person of course, and figuring out your unique path is critical to living the life of joy, creativity and productivity—the life you love—or the fulfilled life.